opro/opro/README.md

     $ curl -H "Authorization: cUsTomAuthHeader 9693accessTokena7ca570bbaf" "http://localhost:3000/oauth_test/show_me_the_money"

-You could pull out the auth token using this regular expression `/cUsTomAuthHeader\s(.*)/`.
-If you're not great with regular expressions I highly recommend using [Rubular](http://rubular.com) to test regex matches.
-It is very important that we are "capturing" data with in between the `()` characters.
-The data returned inside of the parens are expected to be the auth token with no spaces or special characters such as new lines or quotes.
-To set parse this auth header in oPRO, you can specify the `header_auth_regex` in an initializer like this:
+You could pull out the auth token using the regular expression `/cUsTomAuthHeader\s(.*)/`.
+If you're not great with regular expressions, I highly recommend using [Rubular](http://rubular.com) to test regex matches.
+It is very important that we are "capturing" data in between the `()` characters.
+The data returned inside of the parens is expected to be the auth token with no spaces or special characters such as new lines or quotes.
+To parse this auth header in oPRO, you can specify the `header_auth_regex` in an initializer like this:

       Opro.setup do |config|